Have questions about the website or looking for ways to contact the AAFP? This is a good place to start.

-A daily email newsletter designed specifically for family physicians.
+A daily email newsletter designed specifically for AAFP members.
 This free resource offers a quick, two-minute read to help you stay up-to-date with the latest news and trends in family medicine.

-Note: This news roundup is provided as a timely update to AAFP members and other health care professionals about family medicine topics in the news media.
-Links to articles are provided for the convenience of family physicians who may find them of use in discussions with patients or colleagues.
-Opinions expressed in Family Medicine SmartBrief are those of the identified authors and do not necessarily reflect the opinions or policies of the American Academy of Family Physicians.
+Note: This news roundup is provided as a timely update to AAFP members about family medicine topics in the news media.
+Links to articles are provided for the convenience of members who may find them of use in discussions with patients or colleagues.
+Opinions expressed in Family Medicine Today are those of the identified authors and do not necessarily reflect the opinions or policies of the American Academy of Family Physicians.
 On occasion, media articles may include or imply incorrect information about the AAFP and its policies, positions or relationships.
 For clarification on AAFP positions and policies, view AAFP policies.

 The AAFP website contains information, software, photographs, graphics and other materials collectively known as "content."
 Unless otherwise noted, the AAFP reserves full title and ownership of all.
 Content is protected by copyrights, trademarks, and other intellectual and property rights and all rights are reserved.
 The AAFP disclaims any liability to any party for the accuracy, completeness or availability of any AAFP content or other material or for any damages arising out of the use or nonuse of any AAFP content.

 The AAFP is pleased to grant permission to use or reproduce copyrighted material in accordance with our current guidelines.
 In some cases, fees are applicable.